MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/video-player/player-creation.md

 ## The video player

-The [`VideoPlayer`](https://github.com/xamarin/xamarin-forms-samples/blob/master/CustomRenderers/VideoPlayerDemos/VideoPlayerDemos/VideoPlayerDemos/VideoPlayer.cs) class is part of the **VideoPlayerDemos** portable class library (PCL) that is shared among the platforms.
+The [`VideoPlayer`](https://github.com/xamarin/xamarin-forms-samples/blob/master/CustomRenderers/VideoPlayerDemos/VideoPlayerDemos/VideoPlayerDemos/VideoPlayer.cs) class is part of the **VideoPlayerDemos** .NET Standard library that is shared among the platforms.
 It derives from `View`:

 ```csharp
 using System;